pelithne/actions/README.md

 After this, select **Add new secret** and paste in the entire json object you (hopefully saved before).

-Reminder, it should look similar to this:
+Reminder: It should look similar to this:

 ````
 {